sym3tri/sym3tri.github.com/about.md

 date: 2011-09-01 21:59
 ---

-I'm a Knowledge Junkie, Web Hacker, [Wu Disciple](http://en.wikipedia.org/wiki/Wu-Tang_Clan), Mad Scientist, Creator.
+I enjoy building, learning, and experiencing new things.
+Mostly things on the web and things that make fun sounds.
-I lived in Japan for nearly 5 years so my Japanese is pretty decent too.
+I lived in Japan 5 years so my Japanese is pretty decent too.

 Currently I'm doing front-end development at *Rackspace San Francisco*.